nkrzv/nkrzv.github.io/_posts/2019-10-09-the-renegade-ch01.md

 “Are you a doctor?”

-“I’m one of the Titan’s backers, I chair...”
+“I’m one of the Titan’s backers, I chair—”

 “What do you want?”

-“Kolya,” I say and pull Nikolai by the sleeve, “let’s go.”
+“Kolya,” I said and pulled Nikolai by the sleeve, “let’s go.”

 “Excuse me,” the bureaucrat says.
 “Do you realize,” he says to Nikolai, “you thwart the development of a state-sponsored athlete?”